-Measure Background/Rationale Regulation Impact of Measure Capital Flow Management Measure s · Cap on banks' foreign exchange derivative positions Macroeconomic levy on non- Korea was highly vulnerable to capital flow reversals mainly due to short-term borrowing in the banking sector, which created maturity mismatches and foreign exchange liquidity problems.
-During the GFC, the aggregate short-term external debt of Korean banks reached USD160 billion in Q3 2008, rising sharply from USD60 billion in Q1 2006.
-In the four months following the Lehman Brothers bankruptcy, nearly USD 70 billion of debt was returned to overseas lenders.
-To mitigate vulnerabilities from short-term foreign borrowing, Korea firstly adopted capital flow management measures since June 2010.
-The measures include ceilings on banks' foreign exchange derivatives position and levy on noncore foreign exchange liabilities.
-The former measure intends to reduce maturity and currency mismatches.
-The ceiling is designed to be adjusted depending on the credit cycle.
-The levy is a tax on noncore foreign October 2010 Set at 50 percent of capital for domestic banks and 250 percent for local foreign bank branches.
+Measure Background/Rationale Regulation Impact of Measure Capital Flow Management Measures Cap on banks' foreign exchange derivative positions Macroeconomic levy on non-deposit foreign currency liabilities Korea was highly vulnerable to capital flow reversals mainly due to short-term borrowing in the banking sector, which created maturity mismatches and foreign exchange liquidity problems.
+October 2010 Set at 50 percent of capital for domestic banks and 250 percent for local foreign bank branches.
 July 2011 The cap on domestic banks was lowered to 40 percent.
 The cap on local foreign bank branches was lowered to 200 percent.
 January 2013 The cap on domestic banks was lowered to 30 percent.
 The cap on local foreign bank branches was lowered to 150 percent.
-The cap on domestic banks was raised to 40 percent.
+The cap on local foreign bank branches was lowered to 150 percent.
+July 2016 The cap on domestic banks was raised to 40 percent.
 The cap on local foreign bank branches was raised to 200 percent.
-The cap on local foreign bank branches was raised to 200 percent.
 March 2020 The cap on domestic banks was raised to 50 percent.
 The cap on local foreign bank branches was raised to 250 percent.
 The cap on local foreign bank branches was raised to 250 percent.
-August 2011 According to the literature, preliminary evidence suggests that these tools have been effective in limiting overexposure to funding shocks and putting a brake on procyclical lending.
+August 2011 Set at 2-20 basis points on nondeposit FX liabilities with up to five-year maturity (with a higher rate on shorter maturities).
+According to the literature, preliminary evidence suggests that these tools have been effective in limiting overexposure to funding shocks and putting a brake on procyclical lending.
 Banks' short-term net external debt, including that of foreign banks' branches, declined steadily and the short-term external debt ratio fell continuously, reaching 30.6 percent by the end of 2012, after peaking at 51.9 percent in Q3 2008.
-Figure 42.1 Korea: Impact of Macroprudential Policy on Bank Foreign Exchange Liabilities Short-term foreign exchange liabilities (in billions of U.S. dollars, left scale) Restrictions of FX derivatives position Macroprudential stability levy 40 Restrictions of FX derivatives position Macroprudential stability levy 40 150 Restrictions of FX derivatives position Macroprudential stability levy 40 150 26 deposit foreign currency liabilities currency liabilities, which is also adjustable and can be used as a countercyclical tool when capital flow surges seriously threaten financial stability, with the Set at 2-20 basis points on non-deposit FX liabilities with up to five-year maturity (with a higher rate on shorter maturities).
-July 2015 120 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+Figure 42.1 Korea: Impact of Macroprudential Policy on Bank Foreign Exchange Liabilities Short-term foreign exchange liabilities (in billions of U.S. dollars, left scale) Ratio of short-term foreign exchange liabilities (in percent, right scale) Restrictions of FX derivatives position Macroprudential stability levy 40 100 100 100 100 100 100 100 financial stability, with the • July 2015 Sources: Bank of Korea; and IMF staff calculations.